mwestervelt/tomo-analytics/content/pages/about.md

         image: images/zane.jpeg
         subtitle: 'Co-Founder, Chief Data Scientist'
         content: >-
           Zane has been leading data science teams for over 5 years, and currently serves as Principal Data Scientist for Optum Analytics.
 A frequent speaker at data conferences, Zane has wide ranging experience in the technology, energy, and healthcare industries.
-He enjoys teaching data science to others and assisting business leaders in buildingthe confidence needed to best use their data.
+He enjoys teaching data science to others and assisting business leaders in building the confidence needed to best use their data.
         actions:
           - label: Linkedin
             url: 'https://www.linkedin.com/in/zane-troyer-72b5a6170/'